D4m666/Wifi-Jammer/README.md

 # Wifi-Jammer
-Simple wifi jammer with aircrack-ng
+Simple wifi jammer with python and aircrack-ng

 To install and execute the script do the following commands